 - Lost in Translation: the word savage can mean in Spanish stupid so the title can be read as The Stupid Detectives which some believe may be more accurate.
 It is more likely the ambiguity was on purpose, though, as it is a theme through the novel.

-- Meaningful Name: everybody.
+- Meaningful Name: Everybody.
 The most blatant one is Cesarea Tinajero.
 Her first name is a dead ringer for the spanish word for "caesarean" as in "caesarean section".
-Not to mention being the female version of Caesar, a heavily simbolic name by itself.
+Not to mention being the female version of Caesar, a heavily symbolic name by itself.

 - Mind Screw: albeit subtle, this is the inevitable result of taking ambiguity as a religion.
 Especially García Maderos disappearance, which can be explained in ways both mundane or more mind-screwy, but nevertheless gives this impression.

 - The Muse: Cesarea is a Deconstruction of this.
 For starters, she inspires with her own creations while she herself is a mystery, for starters.
 She also loses her beauty by the time she appears on the story, profetizing the ultimate fate of the literary movement she inspired.